dwolfe884/dwolfe884.github.io/_posts/2022-09-27-Mandiant_Work.md

 description: Summary
 ---
 ## Overview:
-Over the summer of 2022 I was able to intern with Google (formerly Mandiant) as a penetration testing intern on their proactive team.
+Over the summer of 2022 I was able to intern with Mandiant (Part of Google Cloud) as a penetration testing intern on their proactive team.

 ## Duties and projects
 During my time at Mandiant I was responsible for performing a number of different offensive security tests including: